guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

 As the trials are completed, press ``r`` in Guild Compare to refresh the display and view the trial results.
-You can compare the differences in accuracy and loss to see what hyperparamter values provide the best result.
+You can compare the differences in accuracy and loss to see what hyperparameter values provide the best result.

 !!! note